scholarslab/makerwiki/projects/sun-arduino.md

 }
 ```

 Essentially, the brightness variable is a reference point for calculating the brightness for each set of LEDs.
 For each loop, the brightness value is incremented by 1, then the brightnesses of each LED are appropriately recalculated. `setOrangeLEDs(255 - brightness)` means that the orange LEDs are the opposite brightness as the red LEDs.
 When `brightness` is 1, red LEDs will have brightness 1, and orange LEDs will have brightness 254.
 In addition, I had the LEDs spaced in increments of 3.
-So LED 1 is red, LED 2 is yellow, LED 3 is orange, LED 4 is red, etc. This is what that looked like inside the 3D printed sun
+So LED 1 is red, LED 2 is yellow, LED 3 is orange, LED 4 is red, etc. This is what that looked like inside the 3D printed sun.

 [video](/uploads/arduino-sun-project/video-1517977588-all-lights-working-basic-pattern.mp4){.video}